JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

-We also examined the relation between outflow kinematic parameters and galaxy properties, finding no correlation between outflow velocity and star formation rate or stellar mass (see Appendix~\ref{app:outflow_prop}).
-The lack of correlation is overall consistent with simulations and theoretical models, which predict a trend only in massive galaxies, where bright AGN drive fast outflowing gas, while no trend or only a weak correlation is expected in the low-mass regime \citep{Muratov:2015, Nelson:2019}.
+We also examined the relation between outflow kinematic parameters and galaxy properties, but found no correlation between the outflow velocity and star formation rate or stellar mass (see Appendix~\ref{app:outflow_prop}).
+The lack of a correlation is overall consistent with simulations and theoretical models, which only predict a trend in massive galaxies, where bright AGN drive fast-outflowing gas, while no trend or only a weak correlation is expected in the low-mass regime \citep{Muratov:2015, Nelson:2019}.

-To verify whether outflows can represent the feedback mechanism required by theory to wipe gas out of galaxies and thus deplete the fuel for star formation, we compared the outflow velocity with the escape velocity from the galaxy.
-We computed the escape velocity by considering a Hernquist potential (\citealt{Hernquist:1990a}) for the galactic disk component, defined by the following density profile:
+To verify whether outflows can represent the feedback mechanism required by theory to remove gas from galaxies and thus deplete the fuel for star formation, we compared the outflow velocity with the escape velocity from the galaxy and dark matter halo system.

+Some observations \citep{Jones:2021, Parlanti:2023, de_Graaff:2023} and simulations \citep{Pillepich:2019, Kohandel:2019, Kohandel:2023} have indicated that low-mass ($M_{\star}<10^9~{\rm M_\odot}$) galaxies are irregular and more turbulent (rotation-to-dispersion ratio $<4$) than the rest of the population ($\sim10$), we expect that a spherical potential would match the gravitational potential of these galaxies better.
+We thus computed the escape velocity by considering a Hernquist potential (\citealt{Hernquist:1990a}) for the galactic component, defined by the following density profile:

 where $a=(1+\sqrt2) r_{1/2}$, $r_{1/2}$ is the half-light (or effective) radius of the galaxy, and M$_{\rm gas}$ is the total gas mass.
-For the M$_{\rm gas}$ we assumed $M_{\rm gas}/M_{\rm star}\sim1$ , which is the average gas fraction measured at $z=3-5$ \citep{Pavesi:2019, Dessauges-Zavadsky:2020}.
-For the dark matter halo we adopted a Navarro-Frenk-White (NFW) potential \citep{Navarro:1996} given by the following density profile:
+For the M$_{\rm gas}$, we assumed $M_{\rm gas}/M_{\rm star}\sim1$ , which is the average gas fraction measured at $z=3-5$ \citep{Pavesi:2019, Dessauges-Zavadsky:2020}.
+We used the $r_{1/2}$ determined by NIRCam imaging \citep{Rieke:2023} and reported in the JADES public catalogue\footnote{https://archive.stsci.edu/hlsp/jades}.

+For the dark matter halo, we adopted a Navarro-Frenk-White (NFW) potential \citep{Navarro:1996} given by the following density profile: